Ask Experts Questions for FREE Help!

 While she was changing the box, I told her that this problem had cost me having someone come out, and had to replace the relay, AND a new thermostat, and she told me that their interruptable had nothing to do with those problems whatsoever, and they were not liable.
 However, as we talked, she said that is the interruptable box wasn't allowing 24 volts fully, it may have made the relay chatter?
 Whatcha think?

 Lastly, after she changed the meter box, (Interruptable), the new box hummed.
 At first she said she heard it, and said its coming from inside.
-I convinced her to put her ear to the new box, and she said, YUOP, it's definately coming from the box, and told me that I needed to call an electricial.
-OH, by the way, the SAME exact hum, is coming from the furnace, even when it is running fine.
+I convinced her to put her ear to the new box, and she said, YUOP, it's definitely coming from the box, and told me that I needed to call an electricial.
+OH, by the way, the Same hum, is coming from the furnace, even when it is running fine.
 Whew, that's a lot, can anyone help?
 Thanks in advance, Joe R.

-Old Aug 30, 2007, 05:01 PM #6
+Aug 30, 2007, 02:01 PM

 The 6 minute thing is normal.